January 16, 2018

 CES 2018: Find All Our Coverage Here

-Metropolis was at CES in Las Vegas to get the latest on how new technologies are shaping urban planning, architecture, and design.
+Metropolis was at CES in Las Vegas to get the latest on how new technologies are shaping tomorrow’s cities.

 The Consumer Electronics Show (CES) in Las Vegas has long been a mecca for techies.
 Every year, crowds descend on practically every convention space in Sin City to see the latest and greatest products, from helicopters to smartphones.
 But global conglomerates and small start-ups alike are eager to attach the “smart” label to something new: cities and buildings.
 Autonomous vehicles (AVs) have been leading the charge vis-a-vis smart cities, with companies like Ford fully embracing how AVs can reshape how we live, work, and play.